 Marty was raised in Sturgis and graduated from the South Dakota School of Mines and Technology in 1992 with his Bachelor of Science degree in Electrical Engineering with Honors.
 He received his law degree from the University of South Dakota School of Law in 1995.

 In 2006, Marty was appointed and unanimously confirmed by the US Senate as US Attorney for South Dakota.
-During his tenure as US Attorney, the office efficiently prosecuted violent crime, drug trafficking and strengthening public safety and our joint task forces.
+During his tenure as US Attorney, the office efficiently prosecuted violent crime and drug trafficking, and strengthened public safety through crime prevention efforts and our joint task forces.
 Marty was named the South Dakota Prosecutor of the Year in 2008 from the South Dakota State’s Attorneys Association.

 As Attorney General, Marty has a proven record of leading an office that protects families and is committed to crime prevention.
 South Dakota’s Internet Crimes Against Children Task Force proactively protects children from sexual predators, while South Dakota’s Child Abduction Response Team has received national certification for its ability to respond to a missing child emergency.
 The Attorney General’s Office has worked with the Legislature to strengthen the sex offender registry, and to develop a prescription drug monitoring program that emphasizes prevention over prosecution.
 South Dakota’s 24/7 Alcohol Sobriety and Monitoring Program has been extended across South Dakota and the nation.
 The sobriety program has reduced the likelihood for subsequent alcohol offenses and requires the offenders to pay all of the program costs.

-Marty presently serves as President-Elect of the National Association of Attorneys General, and is the former Chair of the Conference of Western Attorneys General.
+Marty presently serves as the President of the National Association of Attorneys General, and is the former Chair of the Conference of Western Attorneys General.

 Marty and his wife Angela live in Pierre with their two children, Michael and Isabella.